Flo-CS/whats-in-my-fridge/Project/Project.md

 - User can search for a product
 - User can sort products by name, last date added, quantity * subdivision
 - User can see stats about products
+- User can see some info about his account
 # Server
 ## Database & stored info
 ### Choices